Carlton Ware World banner

 Epilogue

-Mr Salmon’s ware mostly lacked originality; he drew heavily on past designs and concepts, often borrowing from those who had become household names.
+Mr. Salmon’s ware largely lacked originality; he drew heavily on past designs and concepts, often borrowing from those who had become household names.

-In some respects, Mr Salmon debased the Carlton Ware name.
-Yet through his multifarious output, he helped sustain some of the skills for which the Potteries had long been renowned.
-However, capitalising on the reputation of a respected pottery—and its loyal customer base—could only go so far. ❑
+In some respects, Mr. Salmon diminished the integrity of the Carlton Ware name.
+Yet through his multifarious commissions, he helped preserve certain skills for which The Potteries had long been renowned.

 This website is image rich and is intended to be viewed on devices with larger screens such as tablets, laptops and desktops.